There have been a few videos I've done in the past on protein intake and diet hacks that will make it a lot easier to hit your daily requirements.

 A lot of people truly believe that you're going to get kidney disease from having a high protein diet, and it's just unhealthy to have anything more than a gram per pound of body weight.

-I'm not saying you need to have more than a pound of protein per gram of bodyweight.
+I'm not saying you need to have more than a gram of protein per pound of bodyweight.

 Your individual goals, what drugs you're using, what drugs you're not using, will all influence what kind of macronutrient split you should have for your diet.